 Contact email@example.com to ask for the access code for these spaces.
 For more information about these facilities, contact the Leeds University Union Islamic Society or Farhat Yaqoob, Muslim Student Adviser, on firstname.lastname@example.org.

 The Jewish Chaplaincy can be found within the Hillel Student Centre.
 The Hillel House Synagogue has regular Morning Prayer services and offers Orthodox and Egalitarian Friday night services.

 LUU offers a faith room, which is currently available.
 Please ensure you comply with all of the Covid measures, including wearing a mask and bringing your own prayer mat and shoe bag.
-If there are any access issues to the room, please check with the staff at the front desk.
+If there are any access issues to the room, please check with the staff at the Help & Support desk.